 ATI has a diverse, highly credentialed, and highly experienced Board.
 Our directors possess a variety of tenure, qualifications, backgrounds, skills, and experiences contributing to a Board that is well-rounded and well-positioned to effectively oversee our business and promote the interests of our stakeholders.
-It currently is comprised of eleven members, including four women and two people of color.
+It currently is comprised of ten members, including four women and one person of color.
 Our Board routinely engages in succession planning and adds new members on an opportunistic basis when it identifies candidates whom it believes have experience, skill sets and other characteristics that will enhance the Board's effectiveness.
 ATI has long been a leader in promoting Board diversity; for more than a decade, our Board has been composed at least 20% of women and has included people of color.
-All of our directors, other than our Chair and CEO Robert S, Wetherbee and our CEO-elect, Kimberly A. Fields, are independent under applicable New York Stock Exchange and U.S. Securities and Exchange Commission standards.
+All of our directors, other than our Executive Chairman, Robert S. Wetherbee and our President and CEO, Kimberly A. Fields, are independent under applicable New York Stock Exchange and U.S. Securities and Exchange Commission standards.